duckietown/duckietown-manual/src/60-learning-experiences/lx-components.md

 ---

 (agents-intro)=
-## Activity: Duckiebot Agent
+## Running Code on Duckiebot

 Once their solution works in simulation, learners may wish to run their solution on a real-world Duckiebot in a Duckietown environment like the one shown below.

 ```{figure} ../_images/lx-devmanual/intro/duckiebot-env.jpg
 :name: duckiebot-env